nextcloud/context_chat_backend/README.md

 `APP_VERSION="2.1.0" ./genrepair.sh`

-## A fully working GPU Example with cuda 12.2
+## End-to-End Example for Building and Registering the Backend Manually (with CUDA)

 **1. Build the image**
 ```
 cd /your/path/to/the/cloned/repository